SerlithNetwork/ConfigAPI/README.md

 ### Limitations

-Due to the way that class members are retrieved in java, fields are always above subclasses meaning the following is not possible.
+Due to the way that class members are retrieved in java, fields are always above subclasses meaning the following is not possible without using @Priority.

 <details>
 <summary>Expand</summary>